-The Speed index is an application performance monitoring metric that is automatically calculated by mabl.
+The speed index is an application performance monitoring metric that is automatically calculated by mabl.
 It indicates how users are likely to perceive the load speed of your application user interface (UI) as they interact with it on their devices.
 The lower the score, the better.

-You can lower your Speed index score by optimizing the application pages and screens to load visually faster.
+You can lower your speed index score by optimizing the application pages and screens to load visually faster.
 Some good resources on the topic are the articles on Optimizing Content Efficiency and Optimizing the Critical Rendering Path from the Google Developers network.

 The index relies on the speed index metric, which is also used by the Google Lighthouse tools as the primary measure of page loading speed.
 Note that currently Lighthouse tools do not track loading performance of UI interactions where the page URL doesn't change.

-To view the speed index of a step in any Chrome test run, select the step in the output view for the run, click the "Logs" tab, and then select the "Performance" tab.
+To view the speed index of a step in any Chrome or Edge test run, select the step in the output view for the run, click the "Logs" tab, and then select the "Performance" tab.
 This view shows the speed index for updating the page in response to the action in the highlighted step.
 In addition to the highlighted value for the test run being viewed, the chart shows all recent runs of the same test step (for the same test version, plan, and environment).

 Updated 7 months ago